 Our strategy is to develop and commercialize a portfolio of sufentanil NanoTab-based products in specialty markets.
-We have designed and are developing product candidates that have clearly defined clinical development programs, target large commercial market opportunities and require modest commercial organizations in the United States.
+We have designed and are developing product candidates that have clearly defined clinical development programs, target large commercial market opportunities, and require modest commercial organizations in the United States.
 We selectively utilize third party contractors in order to maximize the capital efficiency of our development and commercialization efforts.
 In addition, we plan to enter into partnerships to market our product candidates outside the United States.

-Our lead program, the NanoTab System, is currently in Phase 3 development.
-We have advanced the NanoTab System into three Phase 3 trials, one of which has been completed and for which we reported positive top-line results showing that the primary endpoint of non-inferiority was met.
-The remaining two double-blinded placebo-control efficacy and safety Phase 3 trials are ongoing and expected to generate top-line data in the first quarter of 2013.
-Assuming favorable data from these two trials, we plan to submit an NDA in the third quarter of 2013 and, if approved, to commercialize the NanoTab System ourselves in the United States.
+Our lead product candidate, the NanoTab System, is currently in Phase 3 development.
+We have advanced the NanoTab System into three Phase 3 clinical trials, one of which has been completed and for which we reported positive top-line results in November 2012.
+Contingent upon receipt of successful data from the remaining two NanoTab System Phase 3 clinical trials, which is expected in the first quarter of 2013, we intend to submit an NDA to the FDA in the third quarter of 2013.
+If our planned NDA is submitted and approved, we plan to commercialize the NanoTab System ourselves in the United States, and commercialize it outside the United States with a partner.
 Our second program, ARX-02, is focused on the management of cancer breakthrough pain and has completed Phase 2 development.
-Based on the availability of financial resources, we plan to advance ARX-02 into Phase 3 trials, submit an NDA and, if approved, commercialize ARX-02 ourselves or with a partner in the United States.
+Based on the availability of financial resources, we plan to advance ARX-02 into Phase 3 clinical trials, submit an NDA and, if approved, commercialize ARX-02 ourselves or with a partner in the United States.
 Further development of ARX-03 will likely depend on the identification of a partner to support this effort.
 Development of ARX-04 beyond the current grant-supported activities is contingent upon the successful completion of our Phase 2 clinical trial.